NativeScript/sample-iOS-HealthKit/README.md

 ...
 ```

-To run this example you must enable HealthKit in you xcode project:
+To run this example you must enable HealthKit in you xCode project:

-1. Add ios platform to the application
+1. Add iOS platform to the application
-2. Open the .xcodeproject (<MyProject>/platforms/ios) in xCode.
+2. Open the .xcodeproject (<My{N}Project>/platforms/ios) in xCode.
 3. Follow the steps from [Adding Capabilities article](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html) to add HealthKit.

 If you have any questions about the sample please open an issue in our [issues repo](http://github.com/nativescript/nativescript/issues) or post directly in [NativeScript forums](https://groups.google.com/forum/#!forum/nativescript).